 Evaluation of the Woodside Locational Atlas District

 In 1976, the Montgomery County Planning Board, part of the Maryland-National Capital Park and Planning Commission (M-NCPPC), created the Locational Atlas & Index of Historic Sites, which identifies resources that are potentially historic.
-Resources listed on the Atlas are protected partially from demolition or “substantial alteration” until they are evaluated for designation in the Master Plan for Historic Preservation.
-Adopted by the County Council in 1979, the Master Plan for Historic Preservation is the County’s preservation planning document.
-It includes the list of all officially designated historic sites and districts.
-Designation of a single property or entire district as a Master Plan historic site or historic district signifies that the particular site or district has been researched carefully by preservation specialists and, through review by the Montgomery County Historic Preservation Commission (HPC) and the Planning Board and by vote of the Montgomery County Council, determined to be of special historic significance and, therefore, to be protected under the Montgomery County Ordinance, Chapter 24A, Preservation of Historic Resources.
-Designation as a Master Plan historic district: 1) provides for the protection of buildings and neighborhoods from being demolished; 2) helps to ensure the visual beauty of a neighborhood; 3) provides owners with information on care, restoration, and preservation; and 4) qualifies owners for special tax benefit programs.
+Resources listed on the Atlas are protected from demolition or “substantial alteration” until they are evaluated for designation in the Master Plan for Historic Preservation (1979), the County’s preservation planning document that includes the list of all officially designated historic sites and districts.

-The Planning Board listed Woodside on the Locational Atlas & Index of Historic Sites in 1976.
-Since that time, all properties within the district have been regulated per the Historic Preservation Ordinance (Chapter 24A of the County Code).
+The Planning Board listed Woodside as a Locational Atlas District in 1976.
+Since then, all properties within the district have been regulated under Chapter 24A-10, Historic Resources Preservation, of the Montgomery County Code.

 Staff presentation, May 15, 2019